 A pair of black patent leather heels: These have only been there for a week.
 By the end of the day, my feet were killing me, so I wore another pair of shoes home that had been sitting under my desk for a couple of weeks.

-An insulated lunch bag: Not really sure how long that's been t
+An insulated lunch bag: Not really sure how long that's been there.

 A lamp: Not sure about that one.
 Maybe free swag from ICFF?